corndeladmin/tech-docs/src/js/conditional-statements.md

 ## The ternary operator

-The ternary operator provides a shorthand way of writing simple if-else statements.
+The ternary operator provides a shorthand way of writing conditional expressions.
 It has three operands, separated by a question mark `?` and a colon `:`.

-Here's the general syntax:

 ```js
 condition ? (runs if condition true) : (runs if condition false)